Mount Rainier National Park is one of our favorite national parks and what better way to experience Mount Rainier National Park than through hiking?

 - Burroughs Mountain + Glacier Basin Loop

-There are various ways you can hike this like I mentioned previously but hike it you must.
+There are various ways you can hike this but hike it you must.
 It’s a little strenuous if you’re out of shape (this is how you can train ahead of time to hike it if needed) but regardless, you have to make it to Panorama Point.
-Sure you could stop at Glacier Vista, but I’d be so disappointed in you 😆.
+Sure you could stop at Glacier Vista, but you’d miss out on incredible views.

 Go the extra two-thirds of a mile and get to the best view in Mount Rainier National Park.
 Seriously, from here you can see it all!